-First, the risk-free return (Rf).
+- First, is the risk-free return (Rf).
 This is how much money you could make by taking effectively zero risk.
-Any other investments need to use this rate of return as a starting point, otherwise you would just take your money to the risk-free assets.
+Any other investments need to use this rate of return as a starting point, otherwise, you would just take your money to the risk-free assets.

-Second, returns based on risk (Rm).
+- Second, returns are based on risk (Rm).
 This is how much the market is beating a risk-free alternative.
-Third, returns based on size as measured by small-cap performance over large-cap performance (SML).
-Fourth, and finally, returns based on value as measured by value stock performance over growth stock performance (HML).
+Third, returns are based on the size as measured by small-cap performance over large-cap performance (SML).
+Fourth, and finally, returns are based on value as measured by value stock performance over growth stock performance (HML).

 The Bottom Line